BlankParenthesis/PxlsNetworking/extensions/factions.md

 | 403 Forbidden | Missing permission `factions.members.get`. |

 ### POST
-Adds a new member to the Faction with the ID matching `faction_id`.
+Adds a new member to a faction.
 #### Request
 Empty unless the [users extension](./users.md) is implemented in which case, an optional User ID may be specified:
 ```typescript